DTermi1/South-Jersey-USALEEP-Project/index.md

 |:-------------|:------------------|:------|
 | 	Estimated Life Expectancy at Birth          | 0.969 | 0.969  |

+These three factors can explain nearly all variation in life expectancy.

 ## Correlation

 |         | Percent of Population with Less Than A High School Education         | Percent of Population that is Non-White| Median Household Income In the Past 12 Months |
 |:-------------|:------------------|:------|:------|
 | 	Estimated Life Expectancy at Birth          | -0.582036	 | -0.453426	  | 0.608925|

+There is negative correlation between Percent of Population with Less Than A High School Education  and Percent of Population that is Non-White and Life Expectancy.
+Household income has a positive correlation.
+Tracts with high minority and uneducated populations generally have worse life expectancy estimates.

 ## Hospitals By Number of Beds
 <img src="Hospitals.png" width="500" height="600">